Biinladen/NewFox/README.md

 * Icons folder, navbar.css and general.css are from = https://github.com/bmFtZQ/edge-frfox

 *  Night-Swamp.jpg is the Adobe Premiere pro's 2023 splash screen = https://www.behance.net/gallery/163378813/Adobe-Premiere-Pro-Splash-Screen-2023/modules/921508831

+*  The js loader is from = https://github.com/Aris-t2/CustomJSforFx

+*  the 4.png is from = https://aamatniekss.itch.io/fantasy-knight-free-pixelart-animated-character

 </details>